RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - Use in-text citations to acknowledge each author or source of information used within your writing either by paraphrasing or using a direct quote.

 - Paraphrasing is the expression of the ideas of others by rephrasing the original text in your own words.
-For further information on paraphrasing please see [Learning lab: Guide to paraphrasing](https://emedia.rmit.edu.au/learninglab/content/paraphrasing) (opens in a new window)
+For further information on paraphrasing please see <a href="https://emedia.rmit.edu.au/learninglab/content/paraphrasing" target="_blank">Learning lab: Guide to paraphrasing</a> (opens in a new tab)

 - Direct quoting involves using the exact wording used by the original author(s) in your work; this is indicated by quotation marks.
-For further information on direct quoting please see [Learning Lab: Guide to inserting references](https://emedia.rmit.edu.au/learninglab/content/inserting-references) (opens in a new window)
+For further information on direct quoting please see <a href="https://emedia.rmit.edu.au/learninglab/content/inserting-references" target="_blank">Learning Lab: Guide to inserting references</a> (opens in a new tab)

 - For specific advice on each reference you must determine the type of resource ie. book, journal article etc. and follow the recommended advice within this guide.